Intelligent people protect their Intellectual Property

 Designs

 Naturally, design protection is particularly relevant to industries which prioritise appearance and physical design of a product (for example, the fashion and homeware industries).
 Designers often try and obtain design protection over a purse, the bottle design of a perfume, a piece of furniture, or even just an item of clothing.
-This is distinguished from patents, which protect functionality, and accordingly are more prevalent in industrial fields such as engineering and technology.
+This is distinguished from patents, which protect functionality and, accordingly, are more prevalent in industrial fields such as engineering and technology.

 The benefits of intellectual property protection.